SafwanBackar/jsWeirdParts/README.md

 9. var anonymousGreet = function(){console('hi')}.
 This is fn expression.
 It returns a value, an object.
 A fn object.
 10. First class funtions (passed as an argument).

+Day 2.
+1. Call by reference (aliases refering to the same location in memory)(eg:objects) and call by value.(sitting completely in differnt spot in the memory)(variables)
+2. Setting up default parameters.(eg: var name; name = name || 'john doe';)
+3. When a spred operator is used as an argument in a funtion, all the data that comes in the spread will be in an array.

+Day 3.